 White spot disease update

 The Queensland Department of Agriculture and Fisheries is implementing an expanded movement control zone that encompasses Moreton Bay due to new positive detections of the virus that causes white spot disease in northern Moreton Bay.
-The recent detections were found near the Redcliffe Peninsular and Deception Bay.
+The recent detections were found near the Redcliffe Peninsula and Deception Bay.

 The new movement control order (PDF, 2.8MB) replaces the existing restrictions in place on the Logan River and extends from Caloundra to the NSW border following the eastern coasts of Bribie, Moreton and Stradbroke Islands.
-View the map of the movement control area (PDF, 3.1MB) and our frequently asked questions (PDF, 366.3KB) for further details.
+View the map of the movement control area (PDF, 3.1MB) and our frequently asked questions (PDF, 193.4KB) for further details.